-Graduation from an accredited four-year college or university with major course work in public or business administration or related field; four (4) years experience in a large centralized private sector or governmental purchasing operation including two (2) years supervisory experience; or any equivalent combination of relevant training and experience.
+Graduation from an accredited four-year college or university with major course work in public or business administration or related field; four (4) years experience in a large centralized private sector or governmental purchasing operation including two (2) years supervisory experience involving either projects or staff; or any equivalent combination of relevant training and experience.

 Bargaining Unit: Government Supervisors Association - (Professional Unit)